-Submissions are CLOSED and will open in September 2017!
+Submissions are OPEN from September 1st until October 30th, 2017!
 Please read our submissions guidelines to make sure your piece meets our requirements.

 We’re looking for speculative: